 So… the move started immediately after I returned from France in July.

 First was the sorting out of a lifelong collection of “stuff.”
-Then, an estate sale and a clothing sale which were held over two weekends.
-(Of course I would choose July to make this move.
+Then, estate and clothing sales were held over two weekends.
+(Of course, I would choose July to make this move.
 It’s the second hottest month of the year in the Low Country of South Carolina.)

 In between, the preparation and paperwork for a long-stay visa and a visit to the French consulate in Atlanta were necessary to keep things rolling along and legal.

-By mid-August (THE hottest month in the Low Country) my son and friends helped me move everything out of the house in Beaufort.
-A bit of my most precious belongings went to a small, climate-controlled warehouse space, some to my friends’ homes for safe keeping, some to consignment stores in Beaufort, and lots to my son to sell on eBay.
+By mid-August (THE hottest month in the Low Country), my son and friends helped me move everything out of the house in Beaufort.
+Some of my most precious belongings went to a small, climate-controlled warehouse space, some to my friends’ homes for safekeeping, some to consignment stores in Beaufort, and lots to my son to sell on eBay.

-By the time I left Beaufort to say my final goodbyes to sons in Alabama and Atlanta, I was down to ONLY a carful of stuff.
+When I left Beaufort to say my final goodbyes to sons in Alabama and Atlanta, I was down to ONLY a carful of stuff.
 Oh…I should say a “rental car” full of stuff.
-Along the way I was in a wreck and my old, faithful Acura was declared a total lost.
+I was in a wreck along the way, and my old, faithful Acura was declared a total loss.
 Actually, it was great luck.
 I needed to dump it anyway before my departure to France.

-With the expert help of my daughter-in-law, who actually throws out refrigerator items according to the expiration dates, I condensed a carful of stuff to one large suitcase, one carry-on suitcase, and a backpack.
+With my daughter-in-law’s expert help, who throws out refrigerator items according to the expiration dates, I condensed a carful of stuff to one large suitcase, one carry-on suitcase, and a backpack.
 OK, I must confess.
 My son is shipping two more 18″x18″x16″ boxes to Uzes.

-After two months of exhausting work, after imposing on almost everyone I know, after eating every Southern fried food item I could stuff into my mouth, and after a memorable farewell party with friends, I was on my way to my new life in France.
+After two months of exhausting work, after imposing on almost everyone I know, after eating every Southern fried food item I could stuff into my mouth.
+After a memorable farewell party with friends, I was on my way to my new life in France.

 Fried green tomatoes and fried chicken

-Whistlestop Cafe in Birmingham, Alabama, made famous by Fannie Flag’s book and movie, “Fried Green Tomatoes”
+Whistlestop Cafe in Birmingham, Alabama, was made famous by Fannie Flag’s book and movie, “Fried Green Tomatoes.”

 Landing in France

-This trip I took the route to France through Atlanta, to Toronto, to Paris, to Marseilles.
-Originally, I planned to take a train from Paris to Nimes.
+On this trip, I took the route to France through Atlanta, Toronto, Paris, and Marseilles.
+Initially, I planned to take a train from Paris to Nimes.
 However, as luck would have it, a train strike on the day I was to land in Paris was announced in time for me to change my plans.
 Instead of the train, I flew from Paris to Marseilles.
-I’m not certain I would recommend this route because there is a six hour layover in Toronto.
+I’m not sure I would recommend this route because Toronto has a six-hour layover.
 However, it did give me time to take a shuttle to the nearby Sheraton for a manicure, pedicure, and a decent meal before the long flight to Paris.

 On Tuesday, September 10, I arrived in Paris, then Marseilles, France.
 My move-in goal is Tuesday, September 27.